lbechberger/MLinPractice/Documentation.md

 We want to try something we didn't hear in the lecture.
 Therefore, we used the HashingVectorizer from sklearn to create an individual hash for each tweet.
 For a sentence like 'I love Machine Learning', the output can look like [0.4, 0.3, 0.9, 0, 0.21], with length n representing the number of features.
 It's not very intuitive to humans why this works, but after a long time of version conflicts and other problems, we enjoyed the simplicity of using sklearn.

+Usage: `--hash_vec`
+and for number of features for hash vector edit HASH_VECTOR_N_FEATURES in util.py
 ### Results

 Can you say something about how the feature values are distributed?
 Maybe show some plots?